 Gun violence claims the lives of about 1,600 Pennsylvanians each year.

-Our team’s approach in 2021 is to focus on supporting these five main policy initiatives:
+Our team’s approach is to focus on supporting these five main policy initiatives:

 - Universal Background Checks